nitish9592/crop-disease-detection/README.md

-# Crop Disease Detection System
+git# Crop Disease Detection System

 A web-based crop disease detection system that analyzes plant images to identify diseases and provide information about treatment and prevention.